ITU-BDSA2024-GROUP17/Chirp/docs/report.md

 ## Domain model

 The `Author` entity in Chirp! is extending the already existing `IdentityUser` entity.
-Properties for the `IdentityUser` can be found on Microsoft's [documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.entityframeworkcore.identityuser){ width=400px }
+Properties for the `IdentityUser` can be found on Microsoft's [documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.entityframeworkcore.identityuser){ width=400px }.

 ![Class diagram showing the domain model of Chirp!](./docs/images/domain-model.svg){ width=550px }

 \newpage

 ## Architecture — In the small
-**Onion Diagram**

 ```{=latex}
 \begin{center}
 ```